charlierudolph/dependency-lint/docs/configuration.md

 stripLoaders: false
 ```

+---
 ### transpilers
-array of objects with properties 'extension' and 'module'.
+array of objects with properties `extension` and `module`

-The module will be required and then the 'compile' property will be called
+The `module` will be required and then the `compile` property will be called
-with the file contents and the file path for each file with that extension
+with the file contents and the file path for each file with that `extension`

+Example:
 ```js
 require(module).compile(fileContents, {filename: filePath});
 ```